Rules of the DiscoverEU contest

 The European Commission and its contractor shall not be held liable for any material, non-material or physical damage suffered by the selected applicants or those accompanying them in the course of their journey or during their stay.

-The desired trip is subject to constraints related to budget, time and tickets availability.
+The desired trip is subject to constraints related to budget, time and passes availability.
 Therefore it can be subject to change, and the external contractor designated by the European Commission cannot guarantee that the desired trip can be accomplished.

 The European Commission reserves the right to modify the rules set up under points 10 and 11 in case of exceptional circumstances.